OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-2.md

 export default withTranslation('dinosaur')(Dinosaur)
 ```

-Cool! so we should be able to have access to the Dinosaur from the URL and are even passing it to the translation function!
+So now we should be able to have access to the Dinosaur from the URL and are able to pass it to the translation function.

-This means we can create a new Json file - `static/locales/en/json` - for each language and are able to interpolate the variable into the translation string such as
+This means we can create a new json file - `static/locales/en/dinosaur.json` - for each language where we are able to interpolate the variable into the translation string such as:

 ```
 {